oroinc/documentation/user/back-office/products/products/managing-product-visibility.rst

 **In Product**: Navigate to **Products > Products** in the main menu, select a product to customize its visibility, click **More actions** and then **Manage Visibility** on the top right (product menu).

 .. image:: /user/img/products/products/product_visibility/ProductManageVisibility.png
+   :alt: Navigating to the visibility settings from the product's details page

 **In Category**: Navigate to **Products > Master Catalog** in the main menu, select a category on the left, and scroll to the **Visibility** section.

 .. image:: /user/img/products/products/product_visibility/CategoryVisibility.png
+   :alt: Navigating to the visibility settings from the master catalog category's page

 **In System Configuration**: Navigate to **System > Configuration** in the main menu.
 Select **Commerce > Customer > Visibility** on the left.

 .. image:: /user/img/products/products/product_visibility/ConfigVisibility.png
+   :alt: Navigating to the visibility settings from the system configuration page

 Default Settings
 ----------------